TheShepherdJournal/mmj-072018/_posts/2018-09-17-holly-jolly-christmas-parade-to-take-place-november-29-2018.md

 post_date: 2018-09-17 20:36:13
 ---
 <h2>The Gist</h2>
-<p>The Shepherd Chamber of Commerce has announced that their annual Holly Jolly Christmas Parade will take place on Thursday, November 29, 2018.</p>
+The Shepherd Chamber of Commerce has announced that their annual Holly Jolly Christmas Parade will take place on Thursday, November 29, 2018.

-<p>They are also accepting applications from organizations which would like to enter a float into the parade.
-The deadline for applications is November 22, 2018.</p>
+They are also accepting applications from organizations which would like to enter a float into the parade.
+The deadline for applications is November 22, 2018.

-<p><em>For more information, contact Diane Courter at dicourter@gmail.com.</em></p>
+<em>For more information, contact Diane Courter at dicourter@gmail.com.</em>
 <h2>Reaction</h2>
-<p>In past years, this event has been chock full of holiday goodies including decorations around the Village of Shepherd, a live choir, and of course the arrival of Santa Claus at the end of the parade.
-Later, kids will visit with Santa inside the Santa Claus house.</p>
+In past years, this event has been chock full of holiday goodies including decorations around the Village of Shepherd, a live choir, and of course the arrival of Santa Claus at the end of the parade.
+Later, kids will visit with Santa inside the Santa Claus house.

-<p>Stay tuned as we learn new details.</p>
+Stay tuned as we learn new details.